Welcome Aboard!

 Set sail on a local fishing and books adventure.

-I have just completed by 5th book for younger readers - “Banjo” tells the experiences of an inquisitive and adventurous bream.
+I have just completed my 6th book for younger readers - “Milly” tells the story of a champion leaping mullet.
 I hope that those who read the book may be encouraged to become part of the great recreational experience that we call, fishing.

 Find out more and order your copy here: